h-nargesi/deep-learning/neural network knowledge.md

   > *"The whole problem with A.I. is that bad models are so certain of themselves, and good models so full of doubts" Bertrand Russell*
   >
+  > Keeping the weights smaller to prevent model from being certain.
+  >
-  > change error function. add L1 and L2
+  > change error function. add L1 or L2.
+  >
+  > L1: good for feature selection.
+  > L2: normally better for training models.

 - **Dropout** <small>(P7-M1-L3, P2-M5-L1-C11,C12)</small>